pchemguy/GeomPrimitive/primitives/src/pet/SAVEPOINT.md

 - Gini coefficient (maximized at resonance)
 - Peak–valley contrast metrics

+The following figures illustrate full 360 deg sweeps of these quantities.
+The full range was split into four quartiles, and for each a sweep has been calculated.

 ![](./screenshots/entropy-gini-sweep.png)
 **Figure.
 Entropy ang Gini Sweep Plots.** The four panels show how Shannon entropy and the Gini coefficient change for each of the four quartiles as the node cloud performs a full turn.